 On top, a realtime signal statistics is shown:

-Just start typing an address, name or an object ID, and the input would be immediately interpreted as search.
+Just start typing an address, name or a property ID, and the input would be immediately interpreted as search.
 The search panel will pop up automatically:

 On their desk, operators have phones, radio sets, the register and other documents.
-The keyboard often gets pushed away, so the operators use the mouse.So there is a mouse-friendly search bar to help find objects by ID.
+The keyboard often gets pushed away, so the operators use the mouse.So there is a mouse-friendly search bar to help find properties by ID.
 The bar touches the left side of the screen, so the mouse cursor never overshoots it and it’s very easy to click.
-Operators find objects without keyboard.
+Operators find properties without keyboard.

 In the new Securige, operator does not resize or reorder windows.
 The elements are either fixed, or adapt their size to the content.
 Operator sees everything.

 Even signing in is not done in a window.
 Instead, the name and password fields are displayed right in the main menu bar so that the live information remains in sight:

 If the operator has two displays, they can select one of the pre-set screen layouts:

 To lower the eye strain, the new version uses the dark background.
 This is great for professional tasks involving long times at the screen such as programming, architectural design, or market trading.